konrad-kawka/airbnb_london/README.md

 ### London Shapefiles

-The shapefiles used for creating choropleth maps were download from London Datastore and can be found under [this](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london) link.
+The shapefiles used for creating choropleth maps were downloaded from London Datastore and can be found under [this](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london) link.